Have you wondered which of the LinkedIn membership levels are is right for you?

-InMails can be useful when you want to reach out to a potential prospect, before you send them a connection request or if they haven’t accepted your connection request.
+InMails can be useful when you want to reach out to a potential prospect before you send them a connection request or if they haven’t accepted your connection request.

 Extended LinkedIn Network Access

-With Extended LinkedIn Network Access, you don’t have to worry about the Commercial Use Limits put on basic free accounts.
+With Extended LinkedIn Network Access, you don’t have to worry about the Commercial Use Limits put on free accounts.

-This means you will not lose access to search results part way through the month, which would negatively affect your lead generation searches.
+This means you will not lose access to search results partway through the month, which would negatively affect your lead generation searches.

 Activities that LinkedIn counts towards the Commercial Use Limits include:

-- Searching for LinkedIn profiles on LinkedIn.com and mobile.
+- searching for LinkedIn profiles on LinkedIn.com and mobile

-- Browsing LinkedIn profiles using the People Also Viewed section located on the right rail of a profile.
+- browsing LinkedIn profiles using the People Also Viewed section located on the right rail of a profile.

 Activities that do not count toward the limit include:

-- Searching profiles by name using the search box located at the top of every page on LinkedIn.com
+- searching profiles by name using the search box located at the top of every page on LinkedIn.com

-- Browsing your 1st-degree connections from the connections page.
+- browsing your 1st-degree connections from the connections page

-- Searching for jobs on the jobs page.
+- searching for jobs on the jobs page.

-It is important to note that while the Extended LinkedIn Network Access is part of the Premium Business plan it is not included in the Premium Career plan.
+It is important to note that while the Extended LinkedIn Network Access is part of the Premium Business plan, it is not included in the Premium Career plan.

 LinkedIn Sales Navigator Professional

-Sales Navigator Advanced Search Features
+Sales Navigator Advanced Search features

 The Advanced Search in Sales Navigator makes it easy for you to find your ideal clients and potential prospects.

-Sales Navigator Notes & Tags Feature
+Sales Navigator notes & tags feature

 Here is a complete rundown of how to use the Notes & Tags feature in LinkedIn Sales Navigator.

-You can easily find out when one of your leads changes jobs with the Job Change feature.
+You can easily find out when one of your leads changes jobs with the Job change feature.

-This can be useful in many ways when determining who you should be communicating with at a particular company.
-It’s also an effective natural conversation starter offering an excellent opportunity to engage with them, which helps to keep you top of mind.
-Learn more about trigger events here.
+This can be useful in many ways when determining with whom you should be communicating at a particular company.

 From the Home page, click on Job change in the left navigation menu.